RandomComputerUser/FancyLighting/README.md

 - Slightly reduced the strength of simulated normal maps
 - Increased the strength of ambient occlusion when not using HDR rendering
 - Slightly reduced the default ambient light proportion
+- Made a few changes to the quality presets
 - Attempted to fix some rare crashes
 - Updated the mod icon